weensy/aesthetic.codes/content/blog/git-settings-in-multiple-projects/index.md

 git config --local [key] [value]
 ```

-Of course, the priority is local> global, so if exist a local value, use that; if not, use global.
+Of course, the priority is local> global, so if exist a local value, used that; if not, use global.